-This gave birth to the #DrawNativeTreesPh project, an awareness campaign to engage the public to become advocates of forest conservation and protection through art.
+This gave birth to #DrawNativeTreesPh, an awareness campaign to engage the public to become advocates of forest conservation and protection through art.

-Currently on its 3rd year (as of this writing: June 7, 2021), the #DrawNativeTreePh umbrella concept has brought about some fun projects –
+On its 3rd year (as of this writing: November 16, 2021), the #DrawNativeTreePh initiative has brought about fun and meaningful projects –

 * Watercolor Workshops